mattbellis/hepfile/docs/fundamentals.rst

 the average number of vehicles as a function of combined ages of the household residents.
 If we have 3 separate files, this is more difficult to work with.
 What we want is one file and a way to extract information, collected by *household*.

+To do this, we need some way to count the number of people or vehicles in any household, as well as keep track of what data fields will always have one entry per household (e.g. data about the residence itself).

+One could imagine building a [`pandas`](https://pandas.pydata.org/]) dataframe to do this and use `.groupby()` approach.
+But instead, we will take our cue from ROOT and particle physicists, who are used to looping over subsets of their data.
+In this case, we'd like to be able to read in all our data on this town, and then loop over each household, performing whatever analysis we want on that household, accumulating the output of that analysis as we go.

+.. include:: schema.rst

 In hepfile, all the data can be grouped into **buckets**, which in this case can be associated with households (and the Household ID). *people* and *vehicles* would be separate **groups**, with all their data